AuroraRyunix/Nutanix-Hogent/README.md

 - Here comes the fun part: waiting.
 Tududud~~~~ (Hum the Jeopardy theme if it helps.)
 - When the waiting is done, you'll get a disk selection screen.
 Do as I say, not as I do.
 Seriously.
 I've made enough mistakes for both of us.
 - Use the smallest SSD for boot/hypervisor (H)
+- Or, if you don't have 10 bucks to spend on an 256gb ssd, use an hdd, but i mean, you do you ^_^
 - Use the larger SSD for CVM (C)
 - Use any other HDDs for data (D)
 - DO NOT CLICK NEXT (I know you want to.
 The urge is strong.
 Resist.
 Be better.)